Boundary bound states and integrable Wilson loops in ABJM: Reflection from a boundary with a degree of freedom

 fixes the remaining matrix elements in terms of a single overall function.
 A list of the functions appearing in the reflection matrix is given in appendix \ref{lista}, where all of them are written in terms of $\eta_2$ and $\kappa$, with $\eta_3=-i\kappa\;\eta_2$.
+No additional constraints are obtained from the commutation with the remaining co-products.
 We have checked that this reflection matrix satisfies the BYBE.
 Therefore, we have found a family of solutions to the BYBE with two parameters.
 We should clarify the physical meaning of them.

 In the case of $\kappa$, it is directly related to the energy of the boundary degree of freedom by